yadler97/yasq/README.md

 - Follow the Steps in the [Tutorial](https://docs.discord.com/developers/activities/building-an-activity):
   - Create a new Application.
   - Set Redirect URI in OAuth2 settings to `https://127.0.0.1`.
-  - Turn on `Enable Activities` in Activity settings.
   - Make sure to add all additional test players as `App Testers`.
 - (Optional) Turn on `iOS` and `Android` under `Supported Platforms` in Activity settings to allow users to open the activity on mobile devices
 - (Optional) If you want to be able to export your game results directly to Discord: